United States Antarctic Program: Palmer Station

 Palmer Station, on the Antarctic Peninsula region, is named after Nathaniel B. Palmer, the American sailor who pioneered the exploration of the Peninsula in 1820.
-The station is located on Anvers Island at 64°46' S, 64°03’ W and consists of two major buildings and several small ones.
+The station is located on Anvers Island at 64°46' S, 64°03' W and consists of two major buildings and several small ones.
 There is no airfield.

 Located just north of the Antarctic Circle, the climate is milder than that of the other U.S. Antarctic stations.
 Temperatures in the summer range from just below freezing to above 4 °C (40 °F).
 Winter temperatures range from 0 °C (32 °F) to -10 °C (14 °F).
 Palmer Station is often windy and wet, with both snow and rain.
 The water equivalent in snow and rain averages 81 cm (32 in) per year.
 Wildlife is abundant near the station, which makes it superbly located for ecosystem research.

 The station population is about 44 in the summer and 20 or more in winter.
 Unlike the South Pole and McMurdo stations, Palmer usually receives transportation year-round and does not generally have a period of winter isolation.

 Research vessels

-RVIB Nathaniel B. Palmer is 94 m long and is able to break 3 ft of ice at a continuous forward speed of 3 kn.
-Nathanial B. Palmer is a modern, multi-disciplinary research vessel containing six laboratories with a combined space of 353.5 m2.
-It can accommodate 39 scientists and ASC personnel and operates throughout the Southern Ocean.
+As of 2026, the United States Antarctic Program no longer operates an Antarctic research vessel.
+Prior to 2024, it had two.

-ASRV Laurence M. Gould is 70 m long and is capable of breaking 1 ft of first-year ice while maintaining continuous forward progress.
-Lawrence M. Gould has berthing space to accommodate 28 scientists and ASC personnel.
-There are an additional nine bunks for passengers transiting to Palmer Station.
-Lawrence M. Gould transports personnel and cargo to and from Palmer Station and supports research in the Antarctic Peninsula region.
+ASRV Laurence M. Gould was 70 m long and was capable of breaking 1 ft of first-year ice while maintaining continuous forward progress.
+Lawrence M. Gould had berthing space to accommodate 28 scientists and ASC personnel.
+There were an additional nine bunks for passengers transiting to Palmer Station.
+Lawrence M. Gould transported personnel and cargo to and from Palmer Station and supported research in the Antarctic Peninsula region.
+It was decommissioned in 2024.

+RVIB Nathaniel B. Palmer was 94 m long and was able to break 3 ft of ice at a continuous forward speed of 3 kn.
+Nathanial B. Palmer was a multi-disciplinary research vessel containing six laboratories with a combined space of 353.5 m2.
+It could accommodate 39 scientists and ASC personnel and operated throughout the Southern Ocean.
+In 2025, facing budget cuts proposed by the Trump administration, the National Science Foundation terminated the lease of the Nathaniel B. Palmer.